averykhoo/aho-corasick-string-replacement/README.md

     -   set existing
 -   slice on integer indices
 -   index of string (e.g. `['a', 'b', 'c'].index('b')`)
--   support for word boundaries without tokenizer?
-    -   but this would slow down the algo since we might be checking for boundaries twice

 ##  Notes on Aho Corasick string search
 -   to implement incremental AC, we need an inverse failure link tree